earkevin11/Azure-Blueprints/README.md

 - Define the Blueprint, create some artifacts, publish the blueprint, and then assign the blueprint at a management group level to one subscription.

-# Create a Blueprint and assign the Blueprint to Azure subscription
+# Define a Blueprint and assign the Blueprint to Azure subscription

 <p align="center">